Best Matter-Compatible Smart Light Bulbs (2026)

 - Thread border router proliferation: Eero 6+, HomePod mini, Apple TV 4K (2021+), Nest Hub 2nd gen, Echo 4th gen+, SmartThings Station, Aqara M200, and the new Hue Bridge Pro all act as Thread border routers.
 Most homes with any of these already have Thread "for free." [src3, src4, src7]

-- Hue loses its moat: Philips Hue's ecosystem premium is shrinking as Matter brings cross-platform scenes to budget bulbs.
-The Hue Bridge Pro (Sept 2025) is Signify's response — adding Thread + Matter controller + 200-device capacity — but doesn't change the fact that Hue bulbs themselves are still Zigbee, not native Matter. [src3, src7]
+- Hue loses its moat — and finally ships native Matter: Philips Hue's ecosystem premium is shrinking as Matter brings cross-platform scenes to budget bulbs.
+The Hue Bridge Pro (Sept 2025) added Thread + Matter controller + 200-device capacity, and in April 2026 Signify shipped its first native Matter-over-Thread A19 bulb — a dual-protocol design that pairs directly to Matter platforms without a Hue Bridge.
+Existing Zigbee Hue bulbs still need the Bridge, but the lineup is no longer Zigbee-only. [src3, src7, src10]

 - Budget Matter is credible: Linkind, Sengled, and Tapo now deliver sub-$15/bulb Matter certification with CRI 90+.
 The "premium Matter tax" that existed in 2023-2024 has collapsed. [src1, src5]